fucnim17/pdf-broker-2-ghostfolio/README.md

 You will get your access token as a response like this:
 `"accessToken": "eyJh..." `

+Store this token somewhere, you will need it later on.

-For more information visit [Ghostfolio](https://ghostfol.io/) and scroll down.
+For additional information visit [Ghostfolio](https://ghostfol.io/) and scroll down.

 ## ⚙️ Configuration
-Before running the script, configure the following settings in parser/sunrise_parser.py:
+Before running the script, configure the following settings in `parser/sunrise_parser.py`:

+     1. PDF dawd